Gesiima/dbus-goecharger/README.md

 ## Findings

-Everything below was found through live testing against one specific device (go-e V4, firmware 60.6) and isn't officially documented by go-e - some of it may differ on other firmware/hardware versions.
+Everything below was found through live testing against one specific device (go-e V4) and isn't officially documented by go-e - some of it may differ on other firmware/hardware versions.
 Grouped by subsystem, in roughly the order these were discovered.

+**Firmware note:** all findings below were established against firmware `60.6`.
+This installation has since switched to `59.4` (the current **stable** release - `60.6` was itself a go-e beta, deliberately moved away from in favor of stable; only Venus OS currently still runs a beta, kept for now specifically because of a Shelly integration limitation unrelated to this fork).
+No functional issues are expected on `59.4`, but this has not yet been independently re-verified against the findings below - treat anything here as provisional until confirmed on `59.4` specifically.

 ### `amp` is a CEILING, not the live-regulated current